pabloroxo/pabloroxo/README.md

 ## 🙂 About me

-Software engineer currently working with Laravel and Vue.js.
-As a computer scientist, I love everything about programming.
-Willing to be a software architect.
-I have worked for over 10 years with software development, mostly in PHP platform, with or without framework.
-Also I am experienced with relational and NoSQL databases.
+<b>As a computer scientist and software engineer, I love absolute everything about computing and programming.</b>

 ## 🌎 Languages